Professor Denis Fischbacher-Smith

 Professor Fischbacher-Smith’s work has been concerned with issues of risk management, business continuity and resilience and this has been carried out over a 30-year period.
 His early work was concerned with the evacuation of urban areas due to extreme events – an interest he maintains to this day.
-He has also undertaken research on the training and performance of crisis management teams, the production of emergency/contingency plans (and their limitations), and the processes by which vulnerability can be generated within organisations and the role of external and internal threat actors in organisational security.
+He has also undertaken research on the training and performance of crisis management teams, the production of emergency/contingency plans (and their limitations), the processes by which vulnerability can be generated within organisations and the role of external and internal threat actors in organisational security.
 He has published widely in the area of crisis management and has been a regular consultant to a number of ‘Blue chip’ companies as well as local authorities, the emergency services, and Government.
 He has been an adviser to the Government of Lesotho (in Southern Africa) on crisis preparedness, the UK’s Department of Health around issues of adverse events in health care, he was a tutor on the senior command course for the UK’s Prison Service, has been a regular speaker at the Emergency Planning College, and he has also worked with a number of regulatory bodies in the UK and Europe.

 Outside of his academic activities, Professor Fischbacher-Smith has been a director of HARM Consulting and CSC Ltd, as well as a non-executive director of JMU Services, Mersey Regional Ambulance Service, St Helens RLFC and Aintree University Hospital NHS Trust.
 In terms of policy development, he was a member of the Ministerial Advisory Committee that produced “An Organisation with a Memory” for the Department of Health (England and Wales).

 Denis is a member of the Strategy and Technology Management research cluster.